 It’s natural for family members to have several questions prior to and during the admission process.
 We asked Annmarie Arensberg, LCSW, LSCSW, Director of Clinical Operations at KVC Hospitals, to explain the process and answer some of the questions she frequently receives.
 KVC Hospitals has a network of psychiatric hospitals and residential treatment centers serving youth ages 6 to 18.
 Arensberg oversees KVC’s highly skilled admissions and therapy teams who work to ensure each child has a positive experience and successful treatment outcomes.

-Q: How does the process of admitting a child to a psychiatric hospital start?
+Q: How does the process of admission to a psychiatric hospital start?

-Q: What can youth bring with them to the hospital?
+Q: What can they bring with them to the hospital?

 Q: What happens after arriving at the hospital?

-- hours to call or visit with the child
+- When to visit or call the child

-Q: What advice do you have for someone who is considering KVC Hospitals for help?
+Q: What advice do you have for someone who is considering psychiatric hospitalization for their child?